cybercongress/go-cyber/docs/upgrade_guide.md

 ## Upgrade itself

-When upgrade proposal will be submited and upgrade block will come, cosmosd will do following on all nodes across the chain:
+When upgrade proposal will be submited and upgrade block will come, cosmosd will do following on all nodes across the chain automatically:

 - Stop cyber node

 - Change `current` link to` -> .cyberd/upgrade_manager/upgrades/darwin`

-- Automatically start node
+- Start node

-As soon as there will be more than ~66.66% of voting power at succeded validators chain will continue block production.
+As soon as there will be more than ~66.66% of voting power at succesfully upgraded validators, chain will continue block production.

+**Important**

+This manual would not cover docker setup, for that case you'll have to manually build new conatiner and start it over the node state, instead of old one, manually at/or after the time of the upgrade.

 ## Manual upgrade

-If something is goes wrong and cosmosd didn't restart with new binary at given time on upgrade you need do this:
+If something goes wrong and cosmosd didn't start with new binary at upgrade block you need do following:

-...
+1. Stop cyber node:

+    ```bash
+     service cyberd stop
+    ```

+2. Go to .cyberd directory and remove current link:

+    ```bash
+    cd /$DAEMON_HOME/upgrade_manager/
+    rm current
+    ```

+3. Create new symbolic link to directory with upgraded binary

+    ```bash
+    ln -s /$DAEMON_HOME/upgrade_manager/upgrades/darwin/ /$DAEMON_HOME/upgrade_manager/current
+    ```

+    that will point cosmosd to correct binary location.

+4. Start cyberd service

+    ```bash
+    service cyberd start
+    ```